HIMANSHU999-SPEC/stock-check/README.md

 ## Support

-For support or questions, please contact the IT department at London Academy for Applied Technology.
+For support or questions, please contact the JHINFO.TECH